- Special Offers

-The East Anglian Railway Museum In Wakes Colne/Chappel (1.5 miles).
+The East Anglian Railway Museum (DF) in Wakes Colne/Chappel (1.5 miles).
 Adjacent to one of eastern England’s largest railway viaducts, this open-air museum houses 100 years of railway history with preserved locomotives, signal boxes, railway ephemera and special events and steam days aplenty including Days out with Thomas – http://www.earm.co.uk/

-Grange Barn, Coggeshall (7 miles) is a vaulted, National Trust barn with a timber frame, housing local woodcarving and a tools exhibition plus events – https://www.nationaltrust.org.uk/grange-barn
+Grange Barn (DF) in Coggeshall (7 miles) is a vaulted, National Trust barn with a timber frame, housing local woodcarving and a tools exhibition plus events.
+A pleasant 3 mile circular country walk takes you from the Barn, via the Essex Way and along the River Blackwater footpath to Paycocke's House – https://www.nationaltrust.org.uk/grange-barn

 Paycockes, Coggeshall (7 miles) is a National Trust Property built 1509/10.
 It is an attractive half-timbered merchant’s house and visitors can stroll around the lovely arts and crafts garden – https://www.nationaltrust.org.uk/paycockes-house-and-garden

 Colchester Zoo (8 miles) has some of the best cat and primate collections in Europe.
 Visit Orangutan Forest or get closer to the Zoo’s Chimpanzees at Chimp World.
 The Zoo received special recognition for its work on projects across the board – https://www.colchester-zoo.com/